 In the first two to four weeks most people experience strong cravings and need to put in daily work to stay quit.

-For most people withdrawal symptoms (such as irritability, sleep disruption, cravings) will have subsided after the first few weeks and most people start to enjoy whole days free of cravings or thoughts of smoking.
+For most people, withdrawal symptoms such as irritability, sleep disruption and cravings will have subsided after the first few weeks and most people start to enjoy whole days free of cravings or thoughts of smoking.

 After a month or so you may still get the odd craving from time to time, especially when you find yourself in situations where you used to smoke.
 The ideas here can help you stay on track.

 Remind yourself of all the health benefits of staying quit to motivate you.
 Find out how your body can recover more and more the longer you stay quit.

 The first few days of quitting are often the most challenging as you’re likely to have strong regular cravings due to both nicotine withdrawal and triggers in your daily routine.

 Being prepared and knowing what to expect can make things easier.